stackforge/fuel-docs/pages/user-guide/fuel-plugins/010-install-plugin.rst

 * *Non-Certified* - reviewed, tested in terms of code and installation procedure, but not supported by Mirantis.

+For information on development requirements and FAQ, see `Fuel Plugins <https://wiki.openstack.org/wiki/Fuel/Plugins>`_ wiki page.

 Installation steps
 ------------------